seannybgoode/LibGDXVideoSample/README.md

 We've taken this work and done some optimization and added audio support.

 #0.1.5 changes
+-fixed a bug where the timestamp was being set by the last decoded audio frame, time is now kept by the total audio playtime which we get from the Java audio stream

 -fixed the missing java class Node

 -removed references to the proprietary GameManager class